 An interesting variation from an episode of The X-Files: a man unconsciously caused improbable chains of events to happen around him.
 However, the results were always good for him—for example, knocking out the mobsters who were after his wife and freeing him from the closet they'd locked him in.
 He couldn't control this ability, and usually didn't even begin the specific chain of events.
 However, his good fortune meant that in order to balance the cosmic scales almost anyone around him was just as likely to suffer from something horrible happening to them as a direct consequence.

 Subverted in The Fresh Prince of Bel-Air when Carlton says they're falling into "the domino effect", and foresees a chain of events that will end with (paraphrasing) "Dad getting fired and all of us having to work at Domino's to make a living".

-The accident which caused the deaths of 99.9% of the crew of the Red Dwarf was described in the novels as happening this way.
+The accident which caused the deaths of 99.9% of the crew of was described in the novels as happening this way.

-The way Lister accidentally causes the death of Cassandra is a hilarious example of this trope.
+The way Lister accidentally causes the death of Cassandra (a computer that predicts future) is a hilarious example of this trope.

 Used frequently on Seinfeld.
 In one episode George accidentally got his coworker fired and then got his position.
 Kramer promised a little kid a Yankees baseball player would catch a fly ball in his hat, Elaine ruined her friendship with her cousin, several New-Yorkers missed their wake-up calls, and Seinfeld broke up with the aforementioned cousin due to her bad cooking.
 The trigger event was Jerry eating a grapefruit.